 Achieving these targets would seal off the Cotentin Peninsula from the south and block off any German counterattack from the west.

 As a result, the troops who would be able to securely land on Utah at 6.30am.

 The Mission Albany would take place 1 hour prior to Mission Boston.

-The paratroopers of the U.S. 101st Airborne would be dropped west of Saint-Martin-de Varreville and west and southwest of Sainte-Marie-du-Mont in order to capture the causeways linking Utah to the inland (in order to allow the landing troops exit the beach).
+The paratroopers of the U.S. 101st Airborne would be dropped west of Saint-Martin-de Varreville and west and southwest of Sainte-Marie-du-Mont to capture the causeways linking Utah to the inland (to allow the landing troops exit the beach).

 The missed drops